Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: UAV Intelligent Identification: Fusion of Multi-Sensor Data and Deep Learning

-As shown in Figure 6, the interference from other electromagnetic signals in the scenario can be extremely severe.
-Luckily, for fixed-scenario UAV identification applications, high-precision electromagnetic environment modeling can be developed.
-By integrating the electromagnetic spectrum noise floor, signal time-frequency characteristics, statistical distribution properties, short-time Fourier transform techniques, and domain prior knowledge, the complex electromagnetic behaviors of various radiation sources in low-altitude environments can be accurately simulated \cite{8888398,8464269}.
-Additionally, incorporating the constructed electromagnetic environment as noise or disturbance input into the training process of deep learning models can effectively enhance the robustness and generalization capability of the models under real electromagnetic interference, thereby improving the recognition performance for UAVs.
+To further mitigate signal interference in complex electromagnetic environments, high-precision electromagnetic environment modeling can be developed.
+As shown in Figure 6, the interference from other electromagnetic signals in the scenario can be extremely severe \cite{8888398}.
+By integrating the electromagnetic spectrum noise floor, signal time-frequency characteristics, statistical distribution properties, and domain prior knowledge, the complex electromagnetic behaviors of various radiation sources can be accurately simulated \cite{8464269}.
+Additionally, incorporating the constructed electromagnetic environment as noise or disturbance input into the training process can effectively enhance the robustness and generalization capability of the models under real electromagnetic interference.